minajevs/evy/docs/inspiration/readme.md

 - Integration with External Sources:
   - Integrate your application with external data sources such as online auctions or item catalogs, allowing users to easily add new items to their collections
 - Mobile Application:

   - Develop a mobile application for convenient use on smartphones and tablets.

+- Print item information, display labels
+  - Print beautiful card for an item.
+Useful for exhibitions, meetups